EffectRenan/CTF/Forensics/Comments/README.md

 Challenge: Comments.zip

-Unzipping all files we will figure out the flag.txt file which has `No flag here. :(`.
+Unzipping all files we will figure out the flag.txt which has `No flag here. :(`.

-So looking at zip files comments `unzip -l *.zip`, we can see each zip file has one byte of the flag.
+So looking at comments of zip files `unzip -l *.zip`, we can see each zip file has one byte of the flag.

 Execute: ./extract.sh